tunaflsh/whisper-youtube-transcriber/README.md

 ## Result Folders

 - `audios/` folder contains extracted audio files from YouTube videos when the input is a YouTube URL.
+Large audio files are split into smaller chunks are also saved here.
-- `jsons/` folder contains raw responses from Whisper API transcribing/translating the audio files.
-The structure of the responses is shown in [`transcription.example.json`](https://github.com/tunaflsh/whisper-youtube-transcriber/blob/main/transcription.example.json).
+- `jsons/` folder contains responses from Whisper API transcribing/translating the audio files.
+The data follows the schema in [`transcription.schema.json`](https://github.com/tunaflsh/whisper-youtube-transcriber/blob/main/transcription.example.json).
+Some non-speech audio segments may be falsely transcribed as speech.
+These segments are filtered out and saved into `json/*-no_speech.json` files.
 - `timestamps/` folder contains the resulting Markdown files, that includes transcription and their timestamps.
 The timestamps link to the YouTube video at the matching times when the input when the input is a YouTube URL or the input file has the source YouTube URL embedded to the metadata under `format:tags:comment`.
+The `*-no_speech.json` files are also timestamped and saved here as `timestamps/*-no_speech.md`.

 ## Usage